-Technical Assistance: NRCS has a network of locallybased professional conservationists who serve every county in the United States.
+Technical Assistance: NRCS has a network of locally- based professional conservationists who serve every county in the United States.
 The agency helps farmers and other landowners to improve the natural environment by enhancing the management of private lands; improving water quality and wildlife habitat; and developing sustainable agricultural systems, among other activities.
 NRCS provides assistance through assessing resources, designing conservation practices, monitoring resource levels and evaluating practices that are already in place.
 Technical assistance does not include any direct financial aid to producers, but it may help them qualify for other NRCS programs that do share costs.

 16 U.S.C.
 590a-g, 16 U.S.C.
 590q.

-Regional Conservation Partnership Program: This new program, created by the Agricultural Act of 2014 (2014 farm bill), consolidates several older programs that all utilized partner organizations to work with landowners for environmental benefits.
-These organizations include farmer cooperatives, forestry groups, state and local governments and others.
-The program helps producers restore soil, water, wildlife and other natural resources, A significant portion of funding is directed toward critical conservation areas, such as the Chesapeake Bay Watershed or the Longleaf Pine Range 16 U.S.C.
+Regional Conservation Partnership Program: This program, created by the Agricultural Act of 2014, consolidates several older programs that all utilized partner organizations to work with landowners for environmental benefits with an annual budget of \$300 million dollars.
+These organizations include farmer cooperatives, forestry groups, state and local governments, and others.
+The program helps producers restore soil, water, wildlife and other natural resources, with 50% of funding dedicated to Critical Conservation Areas, like the Chesapeake Bay Watershed, Longleaf Pine Range, the Colorado and Mississippi River basins, and Western Waters.
+16 U.S.C.
 3871.

-Emergency Conservation Program: This program helps rehabilitate farms that were damaged by natural disasters such as hurricanes, tornadoes or severe droughts, e.g., by removing debris, and was funded at \$123 million in 2012.
+Emergency Conservation Program: This program helps rehabilitate farms and ranches that were damaged by natural disasters and develop water conservation methods during severe droughts and was funded at nearly \$7 million in 2018.
 Funding varies with the occurrence of natural disasters.
 16 U.S.C.
 2201-2205.

-Emergency Watershed Protection Program: The EWP reduces hazards to life and property in watersheds damaged by natural disasters, e.g., funding disaster cleanup activities or purchasing easements to reduce the risk of future flooding.
-2013 funding was \$234 million.
+Emergency Watershed Protection Program: The EWP reduces hazards to life and property in watersheds damaged by natural disasters by funding disaster cleanup activities or purchasing easements to reduce the risk of future flooding.
+2018 funding was \$541 million.

 16 U.S.C.
 2203, 33 U.S.C.
 701b-1.